 Cooking on stove-top:

-- Place 8 cups of chicken broth in a pot and bring to a boil.
-Add garlic, ginger, chicken pieces, and red dates.
+- Place chicken broth in a pot and bring to a boil.
+Add garlic, ginger, chicken pieces, dry squid (if using), better than bouillon (or bouillon cube) and red dates.
 Lower the heat and let it simmer for about 15 minutes.
 Add the watercress and tomato, cook for another 10 minutes or until the watercress and its stems are soft.
 Add goji berries last and cook for another 5 minutes.
 Season with salt to your taste.
 Remove from the heat and serve while it is hot

 You might want to check out: